By-Laws

 3. It shall be the duty of the Nominating Committee members to contact each nominee, outline the duties and responsibilities of the office, secure the consent of the nominee to allow his or her name to appear on the slate presented by the Nominating Committee, and secure the nominee’s promise to perform the duties of the office if elected.

-4. Each Active Member of FWAPL shall be entitled to vote in one (1) ballot, and voting shall be by regular mail or e-mail ballot as prescribed by the Executive Committee.
+4. Each Active Member of FWAPL shall be entitled to vote in one (1) ballot, and voting shall be by regular mail, e-mail ballot, or as otherwise prescribed by the Executive Committee.

 5. Election shall be by a majority of the votes cast.
 Ballots shall be returned in the manner and within the time prescribed by the Executive Committee.